barefoot blogger moving to france

 Panoramic Views from Mont Saint Clair

 Take a short ride to the top of Mont Saint Clair for breathtaking views of the Sete and the Mediterranean.
-This hill is historically significant, having served as a lookout point against pirate invasions.
+This hill is historically significant, as a lookout point against pirate invasions.
 Even on an overcast day, the panoramic vista of Sète is amazing.
 Atop Mont Saint Clair, you’ll find the Chapelle Notre Dame de la Salette, built on the ruins of a 17th-century fort.
 This historic chapel offers a glimpse into Sète’s past.
 The chapel is notable for its statue of Mary, which stands as a beacon of faith and history, visible from various points around the city.

 Enjoy the Festive Markets